 Highlight using orange

-This might sound counter intuitive.
-After all orange is a different color completely.
-However orange is made up of both yellow and red.
+This might sound counterintuitive.
+After all, orange is a different color completely.
+However, orange is made up of both yellow and red.

 As I experimented with different colors to highlight red.
 I tried all of the usual things, I mixed a bit of white into the red paint, I tried pink, I tried white.
 These all produced results that were acceptable to a point.

-But then I came across a model that I really liked, and I noticed that the person who painted it had highlighted their red to an orange.
-It just looked more natural that the results that I had been getting.
+But then I came across a model that I really liked, and I noticed that the person who painted it had highlighted their red to orange.
+It just looked more natural than the results that I had been getting.
 This led me to my color theory about highlighting and shading.

 When highlighting, I use the next color on the color chart that is in the direction of yellow.
-In the case of red it is orange.
+In the case of red, it is orange.